 1949 - The Atwell House, 1411 Atwell Road, El Cerrito CA. Color photo by Raymond Neutra, 2002.
 Sold in 2003 to Ben Galick and Nancy Woodruff.

-1949 - The Benedict and Nancy Freedman House, 315 Via De La Paz, Pacific Palisades area of Los Angeles CA. They are the authors of the novel, Mrs. Mike.
-Expanded several times.
+1949 - The Benedict and Nancy Freedman House, 315 Via De La Paz, Pacific Palisades area of Los Angeles CA. They were the authors of the novel, Mrs. Mike.
 Architect Peter Grueneisen did renovations for two different subsequent owners.
 The first, 1995 to 1999, centered on the landscape/hardscape.
-The second phase, from 1999 to 2002, involved significant renovation of the first-floor master bathroom and kitchen and the addition of a second story containing two bedrooms, a bath, and a sitting area.
+Sold in 2000 to Jeffrey Ayeroff and Marty Longbine.
+The second phase by Peter Grueneisen involved significant renovation of the first-floor master bathroom and kitchen and the addition of a second story containing two bedrooms, a bath, and a sitting area.

 1950 - The Josef Kun House II, 7947 Fareholm Drive, Los Angeles CA. Commissioned 1938.
 Original landscape design by landscape architects, Lockwood de Forest and Ralph Stephens.
 In 1997, a landslide lead to the failure of one slope.
 As of 2007, the owners were Christopher J. Hacker and William F. Thomas.
 Bottom photo is of the Kun House I (left) and II (right).
 New landscaping design by Lisa Gimmy.

 1950 - The William O'Brien House, 4740 Richmond Avenue, Shreveport LA.
 Frank Lloyd Wright was originally hired but proved too difficult for the clients.
 This is the only Neutra house in Louisiana.
+Won an AIA National Award of Merit in 1952.
 Sold to Wesley Glassell for about 20 years, who did a series of renovations.
 After Glassell moved out, it sat five years empty.
-Sold in 2000 to Steve N. and Diann London who built an addition designed by Charles Kellogg and Neutra's son, architect Dion Neutra.
-Photos by Diann London and Henrietta Wildsmith.
-For sale in 2013.
+Sold in 2000 to Steve and Diann London who built an addition designed by Charles Kellogg and Dion Neutra.
+Sold in 2015 to Nicole and Jeff Spikes.

 1951 - The Nelson House, 511 Miner Road, Orinda CA. Sold to James and Judith Fletcher.
 Sold in 2001 to Timothy and Syndi Master.